One-shot Adaptation of Humanoid Whole-body Motion with Walking Priors: Conclusion

 \section{Conclusion}

-In this paper, we propose a solution to address the challenge of training robust humanoid motion policies by leveraging readily available walking motions alongside a single non-walking target sample, utilizing order-preserving optimal transport to generate intermediate poses along geodesics, followed by collision-free optimization and retargeting to enable effective reinforcement learning.
-Experiments demonstrate that this method consistently surpasses baselines, thereby validating its efficacy in enhancing generalization and performance with minimal data requirements.
+We address the challenge of adapting robust humanoid motion policies using readily available walking motions, a single non-walking target sample, and a walking-trained base model.
+Our approach employs order-preserving optimal transport to synthesize meaningful intermediate poses along geodesic paths that smoothly bridge the source and target motions, and then refines these poses through collision-free optimization and retargeting to ensure physical plausibility and compatibility with the humanoid model.
+The resulting motion set provides an effective curriculum for reinforcement learning, enabling stable policy adaptation despite extreme target-motion data scarcity.
+Experiments show that our method consistently outperforms the baselines across tasks and evaluation settings, validating its ability to improve both generalization and performance while keeping target-motion data requirements minimal.